JaraLowell/SLTTS/README.md

 * PyQt5
 * emoji

-Then edit line 180, to reflect where your chat.log file is located.
+Then config.ini, to reflect where your chat.log file is located.
 * log_file_path = r"D:\SecondLife\Logs\sl_resident\chat.txt"
-To reflect where your log is
+  - To reflect where your log is

 Setting up your viewer:
-* In Preferences under Privacy, find Logs and Transcripts.
-There Enable save nearby chat trasnscripts.
-And make sure it set to Log and transcripts.
-* Under General enable Usernames, and View Display names.
-And make sure to disable Lecgacy names instead of usernames.
+* Check where your logs are
-* Now under Network & Files, in the Directory tab.
-You can see where the Conversation logs are stored.
+  - You can find this in preferences under Network & Files, then the Directories tab.
+Conversation logs location.
+* Check you log local chat
+  - You can find this in preferences under Privacy, then Logs & Transcripts.
+Make sure the Save nearby chat transcript is turned on and you have Log and transcripts enabled.
+* Legacy names vs Display names.
+The program amuses legacy names or if both n in passes the one that readable and can be spoken by TTS.
+If you only log Display names, some text lies might not be spoken due the name being gibberish and unspeakable.
+  - So under preferences and then General make sure you have both Username and view display Names both on.